trueos/trueos-docs/trueos-handbook/dualboot.rst

 To dual-boot |trueos| with an existing operating system, first make sure there is either a free partition or an area of free space to use.
-For example, a system running the Winows operating system usually occupies the entire hard drive.
+For example, a system running the Windows operating system usually occupies the entire hard drive.
 The partition with the current operating system needs to shrink to make room to install |trueos|.
 Shrinking is an operation which retains the current operating system while reducing the